matt-harvey/tabulo/README.md

 While the callable passed to `add_column` determines the underyling, calculated value in each cell of the column, there is a separate concept, of a "formatter", that determines how that value will be visually displayed.
-By default, `.to_s` is called on the underlying cell value to "format" it; however, you can format it differently by passing another callable to the `:formatter` option of `add_column`:
+By default, `.to_s` is called on the underlying cell value to "format" it; however, you can format it differently by passing another callable to the `formatter` option of `add_column`:

 ```ruby